Scotland has over a thousand castles, so how do you choose which ones to visit?

 Inveraray Castle is the fairytale home of the Duke and Duchess of Argyll and the seat of the Clan Campbell.
 The castle is still a family home but open to the public.

-You can buy tickets for both the castle and gardens or just the gardens.
+You can buy tickets for both the castle and the gardens or just the gardens.
 The sixteen acres of castle gardens include around two acres of formal lawns and flowerbeds, with the remainder being park and woodland.

-Tarbert is a pretty fishing village at the northern end of the Kintyre Peninsula, and worth a stop in its own right.
-On the hill though, overlooking the harbour and Loch Fyne, and as an added bonus, you’ll find the ruins of the Royal Tarbert Castle.
+Tarbert is a pretty fishing village at the northern end of the Kintyre Peninsula and worth a stop in its own right.
+On the hill, though, overlooking the harbour and Loch Fyne, and as an added bonus, you’ll find the ruins of the Royal Tarbert Castle.

 GUIDED TOUR from Glasgow: Oban, Glencoe, Highlands Lochs & Castles Small Group Day Tour

 This small group guided tour ( maximum 16 people) includes:

 - Glencoe Mountain,

 - The city of Oban,

 - Inveraray Castle and the

 - Loch Lomond Visitor Centre.